dsvlivon/Dsvlivon/README.md

 #### Currently / Actualmente:

-- Working / Trabajando:No
+- Working / Trabajando: Si/Yes
-- Looking for a Job / Buscando trabajo: Yes/Si
+- Looking for a Job / Buscando trabajo: No/No
-- Learning / Aprendiendo: python, abap